Financial Aid Information

 - Federal Supplemental Educational Opportunity Grant (FSEOG): These limited federal grants are awarded to eligible students whose FAFSA indicated an exceptional financial need.
 These are awarded while funds are available.

 - Federal Work Study (FWS): This federal program enables eligible students to help pay their school expenses through part-time employment on campus.
 Qualified students who have received tutor training may also work as tutors in elementary and middle schools in support of the national America Reads and America Counts programs.

 - Federal Direct Stafford Loans: The Federal Government makes these loans available to eligible students whose need cannot be met by other sources.
+Students must be enrolled in at least 6 units per semester and have a processed FAFSA form to show eligibility for loans.
+Loan packets may be picked up at the Financial Aid counter in Student Services.
+These packets go into further detail about loan eligibility and disbursements.
 Students are not advised to take out these loans except as the last resort and are encouraged to apply for scholarships, work study, or other sources that do not require repayment.
 Excessive borrowing can cause hardship for students and may prevent them from completing their educational program.